Telecommunications industry

-The telecommunications industries within the sector of information and communication technology is made up of all telecommunications/telephone companies and internet service providers and plays a crucial role in the evolution of mobile communications and the information society.
+The telecommunications industry within the sector of information and communication technology comprises all telecommunication/telephone companies and Internet service providers, and plays a crucial role in the evolution of mobile communications and the information society.

-Traditional telephone calls continue to be the industry's biggest revenue generator, but thanks to advances in network technology, telecom today is less about voice and increasingly about text (messaging, email) and images (e.g. video streaming).
+Telephone calls continue to be the industry's largest revenue generator, but due to advances in network technology, telecom today is less about voice and increasingly about text (messaging, email) and images (e.g. video streaming).

-High-speed internet access for computer-based data applications such as broadband information services and interactive entertainment is pervasive.
+High-speed Internet access for computer-based data applications such as broadband information services and interactive entertainment is pervasive.
 Digital subscriber line (DSL) is the main broadband telecom technology.
 The fastest growth comes from (value-added) services delivered over mobile networks.

 Insight Research projected that telecommunications services revenue worldwide would grow from $2.2 trillion in 2015 to $2.4 trillion in 2019.

 Market segmentation

 Of all the customer markets, residential and small business markets are the toughest.
 With hundreds of players in the market, competitors rely heavily on price; success rests largely on brand name strength and investment in efficient billing systems.
 The corporate market remains the industry's favorite.
 Big corporate customers are concerned mostly about the quality and reliability of their telephone calls and data delivery while being less price-sensitive than residential customers.
 Multinationals, spend heavily on telecom infrastructure and premium services like high-security private networks and videoconferencing.
 Network connectivity can also be provided to other telecom companies by wholesaling circuits to heavy network users like internet service providers and large corporations.